privly/privly.github.io/pages/develop.md

 ## Coding Standards ##

-We are currently using [Drupal's coding standards](https://www.drupal.org/node/172169) for all Javascript code.
+* We are currently using [Drupal's coding standards](https://www.drupal.org/node/172169) for all Javascript code.

-You should also be aquatinted with [Frank Jones](/pages/personas) since he will influence many of your design decisions.
+* You should be aquatinted with [Frank Jones](/pages/personas) since he will influence many of your design decisions.

 </div>